JuanseMarcial/Final_Group_Assignment_ML4HC/README.md

 # Final_Group_Assignment_ML4HC
 ICU Survival Modelling
-Kaplan Meier, Cox Proportional Hazards, and Machine Learning for Critical Care Decision Support
+Understanding short term mortality in critically ill patients through survival analysis and machine learning
 1. Project Overview

-This repository contains a complete survival modelling pipeline designed for one of the most important decisions in healthcare: estimating short term mortality risk for critically ill adults.
-Hospitals operate with finite ICU beds, overworked staff, and constant triage pressures.
-Predictive survival modelling can help clinicians decide who needs urgent escalation, who can be safely stepped down, and how survival evolves over the first days and weeks after admission.

-We analyse the SUPPORT dataset of 9,105 high acuity hospital patients and build a structured modelling workflow.
-It progresses from descriptive survival curves to interpretable statistical models and finally to flexible machine learning classifiers.
-Each model answers a specific clinical question while following strict requirements on leakage control, fairness, calibration, reproducibility, and stakeholder communication.
-This README presents the ideas as clearly as possible so that clinicians, data scientists, and students can follow the reasoning behind every decision.
+This project examines how critically ill patients progress during their hospital stay and which factors shape their chances of survival.
+The clinical motivation is very real: ICU beds are limited, clinicians must make rapid decisions, and early mortality risk is often unclear.
+By modelling survival, we can support triage, escalation, discharge planning, and conversations with families.

+We work with the SUPPORT dataset, which contains detailed information on 9,105 severely ill adults.
+The workflow mirrors how a clinician or data scientist would approach the problem.
+We begin with descriptive survival curves, move to interpretable statistical models, and then explore whether machine learning can improve short term predictions.

+The goal is straightforward: provide a transparent, end to end analysis that is both technically solid and useful in practice.

 2. Repository Structure

-Primary Notebooks
+Main Notebooks

-• 01_ICU_Survival_analysis_KM.ipynb
+01_ICU_Survival_analysis_KM.ipynb
- Kaplan Meier curves, confidence intervals, restricted mean survival time, cumulative hazard, subgroup survival, and early clinical interpretation.
+Kaplan Meier curves, median survival, restricted mean survival time, cumulative hazard, subgroup comparisons, and early clinical interpretation.

-• 02_ICU_Survival_analysis_CPH.ipynb
+02_ICU_Survival_analysis_CPH.ipynb
 Univariable and multivariable Cox models, hazard ratio interpretation, proportional hazards checks, personalised survival curves, and calibration.

-• 03_ICU_Survival_analysis_DT_RF.ipynb
+03_ICU_Survival_analysis_DT_RF.ipynb
- Thirty day mortality prediction with Decision Trees and Random Forests, preprocessing pipelines, grid searched hyperparameters, test set performance, and risk driver analysis.
+Thirty day mortality modelling with Decision Trees and Random Forests, preprocessing pipelines, hyperparameter tuning, test set evaluation, and feature importance.

-Additional Files
+Supporting Files

-• environment.yml for complete reproducibility.
+• environment.yml for reproducible setup
-• utils.py (optional) for reusable functions.
+• utils.py for shared helper functions
-• Presentation.pdf for stakeholder communication and recommendations.
+• Presentation.pdf for communicating insights to clinical stakeholders
-• README.md for documentation.
+• README.md (this document)

 3. Installation and Environment

-The entire workflow is reproducible with a single environment file.
+Create the environment with:

 conda env create -f environment.yml conda activate icu_survival_env

-Major libraries include lifelines, scikit learn, scikit survival, pandas, numpy, and matplotlib.
-All versions are pinned to avoid non reproducible results.
+The environment includes numpy, pandas, scikit learn, lifelines, seaborn, matplotlib, and all required packages.
+Versions are pinned so the notebooks run consistently on any machine.

 4. Quickstart Guide

-Run the notebooks in this order.

 Step 1.
-Load dataset and validate time variables
+Load the dataset

-We clean negative values, confirm that d.time and slos represent valid survival durations, and inspect event and censoring rates.
-These steps reflect the expected setup in the project guidelines

-HL4HC_GroupAssignment_2_KM

-.
+We start by inspecting the survival variables, correcting invalid values, and confirming event and censoring definitions.
+This ensures all stages of the analysis are built on clean, reliable inputs.

 Step 2.
 Kaplan Meier analysis

-• Plot survival curves with confidence intervals.
-• Compute median survival and RMST to quantify early and late risk windows.
-• Use cumulative hazard to capture the steep rise in early mortality.
-• Compare survival across diagnosis and severity groups.
-• Produce clinical takeaways that connect survival patterns to ICU capacity needs.
+The KM notebook provides the first look at how survival evolves over time.
+The curves show a steep early decline, which aligns with what clinicians often observe.
+Subgroup curves reveal meaningful differences across disease categories.
+Restricted mean survival time and cumulative hazard clarify when risk is highest and when patients begin to stabilise.

 Step 3.
 Cox Proportional Hazards modelling

-• Remove leakage variables and restrict predictors to information available at admission.
-• Fit univariable and multivariable Cox models.
-• Interpret hazard ratios for clinical decision making.
-• Check proportional hazards assumptions using Schoenfeld residuals.
-• Evaluate model discrimination and calibration.
-• Generate personalised survival curves for representative patients.
-These steps follow Cox modelling requirements in the assignment instructions

-HL4HC_GroupAssignment_2_CPH

-.
+The Cox model quantifies the effect of baseline variables on mortality.
+Only admission time predictors are included to prevent leakage.
+We interpret hazard ratios, check model assumptions, evaluate calibration, and generate personalised survival curves.
+This step adds structure and clarity to the patterns seen in the KM analysis.

 Step 4.
-Fixed horizon Decision Tree and Random Forest
+Decision Tree and Random Forest modelling

+This part focuses on predicting thirty day mortality.
+We define a clean binary label, build preprocessing pipelines, tune both models, and evaluate their performance using AUROC and Brier score.
+The Random Forest performs best and highlights important predictive features.
+The Decision Tree offers a simplified, more interpretable alternative.

+5. Summary of the Dataset

+The dataset includes patients with advanced conditions such as respiratory failure, heart failure, cirrhosis, coma, and malignancies.
+Baseline physiological values, comorbidities, demographics, and outcomes are all recorded.

+Key observations:
+• In hospital mortality is roughly one in four
-• Define the thirty day mortality label without accessing future data.
+• Thirty day mortality is slightly higher
-• Build preprocessing pipelines with imputers, scalers, and one hot encoding.
-• Train Decision Tree and Random Forest models with grid searched hyperparameters.
-• Evaluate test set AUROC and Brier score.
-• Analyse permutation importance to identify dominant clinical drivers.
-This reflects the classification modelling expectations described in the instructions

-HL4HC_GroupAssignment_2_DT_RF

-.

-5. Dataset Summary

-The SUPPORT dataset includes high risk adult inpatients from five United States hospitals.
-It contains:
-• Demographics such as age, sex, and education.
-• Physiologic measures such as APS, scoma, creatinine, mean blood pressure, and temperature.
-• Diagnosis categories that represent major advanced diseases.
-• Length of stay, in hospital mortality status, overall survival time, and long term outcomes.

-The outcome structure reveals:
-• About 26 percent in hospital mortality.
-• About 27 percent thirty day mortality.
-• Heavy right censoring due to discharge alive.
-• Strong early risk concentration in the first days of admission.
+• A large portion of patients are discharged alive, creating substantial censoring
+• Survival and length of stay are heavily right skewed, with most events occurring early

-These patterns appear in the Kaplan Meier exploratory section (pages 7 to 12)
+These patterns guide the modelling choices in the notebooks.

-HL4HC_GroupAssignment_2_KM

-.

-6. Key Findings from Survival Analysis
+6. Main Results
 Kaplan Meier

-The Kaplan Meier curves show a steep early drop in survival, confirming that the highest risk window occurs shortly after admission.
-Subgroup curves reveal large differences across diseases such as coma, ARF and malignancies.
-Restricted mean survival time highlights actionable time points that align with ICU resource constraints.

-Cumulative hazard analysis confirms that risk accumulates rapidly early in the stay, then slows down as patients stabilise.
-These insights help determine when to intensify monitoring and when discharge becomes safer.
+Survival declines most sharply during the first days after admission.
+This early period is clinically important and aligns with real practice.
+Subgroup curves show that some diagnosis categories experience significantly worse outcomes.
+Cumulative hazard curves support the observation that early risk is concentrated.

 Cox Proportional Hazards

-The Cox model quantifies the independent contributions of baseline predictors.
-Key results include:
-• Higher APS and scoma scores significantly increase mortality hazard.
-• Diagnosis categories such as coma and cancer exhibit strong elevated risk.
-• Higher mean blood pressure reduces hazard, consistent with clinical physiology.
-• Age and comorbidities increase risk in a stable and interpretable way.

-The model passes proportional hazards checks for most predictors.
-Calibration curves and Brier scores support clinical deployment.
-The model also generates personalised survival curves that clinicians can use to communicate prognosis to families.
+The Cox model demonstrates that higher severity scores, specific diagnosis groups, lower blood pressure, older age, and multiple comorbidities all increase mortality risk.
+The model is reasonably well calibrated and passes most assumption checks.
+Personalised survival curves provide a practical way to visualise expected outcomes for specific patient profiles.

 Decision Tree and Random Forest

-The Random Forest model delivers the strongest predictive discrimination with AUROC near 0.744 on the held out test set.
-The Decision Tree provides a simpler representation with somewhat lower performance but more visibility into decision splits.

-Permutation importance indicates that temperature, creatinine, respiratory indicators, blood pressure, and severity scores drive most of the risk signal.

-Both models respect horizon definitions and avoid leakage by limiting features to values available at admission.
+For the thirty day task, the Random Forest achieves the strongest performance with an AUROC around 0.74.
+It identifies several consistent predictors such as temperature, creatinine, respiratory indicators, blood pressure, and severity scores.
+The Decision Tree is easier to interpret and can be useful when transparency is a priority.

-7. Evaluation Strategy
+7. Evaluation Approach

 Discrimination

-• Concordance index for Cox models.
-• AUROC for fixed horizon classifiers.
-• Average precision to reflect class imbalance.
+Concordance index for survival models and AUROC for classification models.
+Average precision is also reported to capture class imbalance.

 Calibration

-• Reliability curves to detect over and under prediction.
-• Brier score computed on the test set.
-• Optional recalibration if required.
+Calibration curves and Brier scores are used to check whether predicted probabilities match observed outcomes.

-Threshold selection and decision analysis
+Threshold selection

-We study threshold changes under realistic capacity constraints.
-This analysis explains how clinicians might deploy the model in a real hospital setting that must balance missed detections with resource saturation.

-Fairness and subgroup performance

-All models are checked across sex, age ranges, and diagnosis classes.
-These checks follow the grading rubric that prioritises fairness and robustness of clinical models.
+Different thresholds are evaluated considering real ICU capacity constraints, helping translate model performance into practical decision policies.

+Subgroup checks
+Performance is compared across age, sex, and disease categories to identify any significant differences or fairness concerns.

-8. Clinical Interpretation
+8. Clinical Perspective

-Bringing the findings together:

-• The first days of hospitalisation represent the most dangerous phase.
-• Diagnosis category and physiological severity dominate the risk landscape.
-• Cox models provide clear and interpretable effect sizes suitable for clinical guidelines.
-• Random Forest improves discrimination and reveals nonlinear interactions not captured by traditional statistical models.
-• Model predictions should always complement, not replace, clinical judgement.
-• ICU capacity planning benefits from quantifying early survival trajectories and identifying which groups require intensive resources.

-These conclusions are aligned with the decision context described in the Kaplan Meier notebook (pages 1 to 4)

-HL4HC_GroupAssignment_2_KM

-.
+Bringing all results together, the picture is consistent.
+Mortality risk is heavily concentrated early in the admission.
+Physiological severity and diagnosis type drive much of the variation in outcomes.
+Cox models provide clear, interpretable insights, while the machine learning models capture nonlinear patterns and interactions that traditional models cannot.

+These tools can support clinicians as they prioritise care, allocate scarce resources, and communicate prognosis.
+They should complement clinical judgment rather than replace it.

 9. Future Extensions

-If this project were to be expanded, promising directions include:
-• Competing risks analysis to explicitly model discharge.
+Possible directions for further work include:
+• Modelling discharge as a competing risk
-• Time varying covariates that incorporate physiological changes during admission.
+• Incorporating time varying covariates
-• Gradient boosted survival models.
-• Deep neural survival models for richer pattern extraction.
+• Exploring boosted or neural survival models
-• Integration into a real world triage dashboard.
+• Building an interactive dashboard for real time clinical use

 10. Authors